 - Structure and stability of systems

-Most projects undertaken are cross disciplinary and collaborative in nature, and a diverse range of research is currently being undertaken within this framework, so that there is ample opportunity to identify commonalities of theoretical and practical importance to our studies.
+Most projects undertaken are cross-disciplinary and collaborative in nature, and a diverse range of research is currently being undertaken within this framework, so that there is ample opportunity to identify commonalities of theoretical and practical importance to our studies.
+The range of work done in the Centre for Complexity Science can be seen in these slides from a recent Complexity Group Overview 26/1/23 or in our publications.

 Within this construct, we divide our research into four key areas: